Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsection{Initialization}

-The initial embedding of the \textit{paper} node is derived from the text embedding obtained through the combination of title and abstract.
-Metadata node embeddings in each snapshot are the average over all papers associated with them in the global citation network at this time step.
-Specifically, the extraction of text embeddings is accomplished using Sentence-BERT \citep{reimers2019sbert}.
-For $i$-th node at the $t$-th time step, we have:
+The initial embedding of the \textit{paper} node is derived from the text embedding obtained by encoding the combination of title and abstract.
+Metadata node embeddings in each snapshot are the average embeddings over all papers associated with them in the global citation network at the corresponding time step.
+Specifically, the extraction of text embeddings is accomplished using Sentence-BERT \cite{reimers2019sbert}.

-where $u$ denotes the node type, $TextEncoder$ denotes the text representation model, and $m_p$ is the count of metadata node's connected papers.
 To initialize the $0$-th layer representation of the snapshot of the $i$-th target paper at the $t$-th time step $\bm{h}_{ti, s}^{(0)}$, we mainly take into account the contextual information from the corresponding time embedding $\bm{h}_{t, time}^{(0)}$ of time step $t$.
 Since the time embedding only preserves the global features, we utilize a gate module to approach specific information from the $i$-th target paper embedding $\bm{h}_{i, p}^{(0)}$.
 The snapshot representation $\bm{h}_{ti, s}^{(l)}$ of $l$-th layer will then be the proxy to aggregate the corresponding heterogeneous subgraph: